Techie + Gamers

 Right off the bat, the Sharks (particularly Mark Cuban) were doubtful about the product and believed it worked because of a placebo effect.
 Ryan let Lori Greiner try it out, and it seemed to work.
 However, most of the Sharks were still skeptical.

-Mark Cuban didn’t even accept a sample and went out early in the pitch claiming it was a scam.
+Mark Cuban didn’t even accept a sample and went out early claiming it was a scam.
 Daymond John also pointed out that its design was not original.
 Kevin O’Leary showed a bit of interest after hearing about the sales but didn’t make an offer.
 Even O’Leary couldn’t lend his name to this type of product.

-After Shark Tank
+Post Shark Tank

 Despite shutting down, Esso Watches reached $120,000 in lifetime sales and made a profit of roughly $70,000.
 Today, Ryan is a serial entrepreneur and runs two companies in the recruitment space.